A foodie for life

 Using the skills I had acquired from vino di vino and taking my WSET, I landed a tasting room manager position at Summerland Winery.
 Beyond learning about the California wine palette and how ridiculously yummy Fiddlestix Pinot Noir is, if I had to sum up the biggest thing I learned from working at Summerland Winery it would have to be learning how to effectively manage people.
 Managing people is tough, but the good news is those lessons have stuck with me.
 I call on those lessons learned as I manage clients, interns and contractors within The Food Marketer.

 While I was still running around the tasting room, I decided to make a little money on the side by doing some freelance content creation work for family and friends.
 This eventually spurred me to start my company, The Food Marketer, back in June 2014.
-When I finally left Summerland Winery, I delve deep into the arms of entrepreneurship, bringing on a client list of 20 new customers all within the first year.
+When I finally left Summerland Winery, I delved deep into the arms of entrepreneurship, bringing on a client list of 20 new customers all within the first year.
 What can I say, I like to hustle.

 Today, The Food Marketer is going strong and I've managed to blend my passion for digital marketing with my lifetime love of food and wine through serving wineries, breweries and restaurants throughout the Santa Barbara area and beyond.
 If you're thirsty, you can still find me behind the bar on the weekends at the famous Au Bon Climat tasting room in Santa Barbara, pouring wine and educating customers on the Mind Behind ABC, Jim Clendenen and our specific winemaking process.